GlacierProtocol/glacierprotocol.github.io/_docs/overview/multi-signature-security.md

 (for example, any 2 of a company's 3 designated officers) to access funds in an account.

-## How Does Multisignature Security Help?
+## How does multisignature security help?

 Multisignature security protects against the following scenarios: